chimericdream/worldofpannotia.com/src/_psionic_powers/energy-ray.md

   powerResistance: "Yes"
   powerPoints: 1
   description: |
     Upon manifesting this power, you choose cold, electricity, fire, or sonic.
-You create a ray of energy of the chosen type that shoots forth from your fingertip and strikes a target within range, dealing 1d6 points of damage, if you succeed on a ranged touch attack with the ray.
+You create a ray of energy of the chosen type that shoots forth from your fingertip and strikes a target within range, dealing {% die_roll 1 6 0 %} points of damage, if you succeed on a ranged touch attack with the ray.

     Cold: A ray of this energy type deals +1 point of damage per die.